 Valley Clean Energy makes choosing locally controlled energy easy for your household or business by keeping rates competitive and stable while providing clean, renewable power.
 We partner with PG&E to send you a single, consolidated bill.
-The VCE Board of Directors will set electricity rates in an open and public process during its upcoming meeting on April 25.
-For more information visit our meetings page.
+The VCE Board of Directors set its electricity rates in an open and public process.

 Commercial, Agricultural and Industrial Customers

 VCE is committed to working with commercial, agricultural, and industrial customers to determine how the rates will work for their businesses.
 If you are not sure whether staying with Valley Clean Energy is right for your business because of your current PG&E commercial, ag or industrial rates, please feel free to contact us.
 We want to work with you to help you decide what makes sense for your operation.

 Like similar existing Community Choice Energy (CCE) programs, VCE will increase the value of local solar to the owners of solar PV systems.
 For example, both Marin Clean Energy and Sonoma Clean Power, two other operating Community Choice programs, have successfully developed programs that offer greater incentives than PG&E provides in order to encourage residents and businesses to install solar.

 If you’re enrolled in any of PG&E’s discount programs, you will continue to get your discounts with Valley Clean Energy.
 There’s no need to reapply for: California Alternative Rates for Energy (CARE), Federal Electric Rate Assistance (FERA), Medical Baseline Allowance (MBA) and the Low Income Home Energy Assistance Program (LIHEAP).
 You’ll continue to receive these rate discounts once you’re automatically enrolled, with the added benefit of receiving cleaner electricity at competitive rates.